secretflow/spu/README.md

 | CPU        | yes          | yes           | yes<sup>1</sup>| yes                 | no             | yes                 |
 | NVIDIA GPU | experimental | no            | no             | n/a                 | no             | no                  |

-1. macOS x64 support is scheduled to deprecate later this year
+1. Due to CI resource limitation, macOS x64 prebuild binary will no longer available since next release (0.9.x).

 ### Instructions